Campus & Community Partners

 Various offices, programs, departments and projects on the DU campus often wish to provide students with awards and gifts using the funding at their disposal.
 Whether the purpose of these awards and gifts is to recognize and reward the student achievement, or to assist students in times of need, the desire and freedom to provide them is an important part of a vibrant community.
 However, federal financial aid regulations also require that in certain cases, this funding is properly accounted for and considered when determining the total amount of financial aid that each student receives.

-If you provide funding to a student in the form of a prize, award, scholarship, gift, fellowship, etc., please submit the Student Award Request form (open in Internet Explorer).
-For more information about this form, please review our Practical Guide.
-The Student Award Request form should be emailed to [email protected], faxed to (303) 871-2341 or mailed to University Hall 255.
+If you provide funding to a student in the form of a prize, award, scholarship, gift, fellowship, etc., please submit the Student Award Request form.
+For more information about this form, please review our Practical Guide, and email us at FinancialAid.QC@du.edu with any questions.

 DU Departmental Scholarship Application Process

-The DU Departmental Scholarship Applications opens for current students in February each year.
-The general timeline for units to review and select their scholarship recipients is below.
-If you have any questions, please contact Amy Green, Assistant Director of Scholarships, at (303) 871-6795 or [email protected].
+The DU Departmental Scholarship Application opens for current students in February each year.
+The 2023-24 timeline for units to review and select their scholarship recipients is below.
+If you have any questions, please contact us.

-- Late February: Scholarship application opens for students in PioneerWeb
+- February 27th: Scholarship application opens for students in MyDU

 - Mid-March: Scholarship budgets sent to units

-- Early April: First-time, first-year scholarship recipient selections due
+- Late March: First-time, first-year scholarship recipient selections are due

-- Early April: Scholarship application closes for students
+- April 7th: Scholarship application closes for students

 - Early April: Scholarship review opens for faculty/staff in RZASCHL